Exploring Different Decking Materials

 RELATED: Limited Lifetime Warranty

-When choosing fire retardant treated decking, it is essential to select products that meet the necessary fire safety standards and regulations.
-Consulting with a professional and following the manufacturer's guidelines is crucial to ensure the proper installation and maintenance of your fire retardant treated deck.
+When choosing fire retardant treated decking, it is essential to select products that meet the necessary fire safety standards and regulations in your area.
+Consulting with appropriate code officials and following the manufacturer's guidelines is crucial to ensure the proper installation and maintenance of your fire retardant treated deck.

 Mataverde Therma Wood Hemlock decking on lakefront